 - 1. Obtain the weighted frequency distribution for the selected variable using user defined categorical values.
 Cumulate these frequencies to yield the base.
-In general, variables pertaining to income could use a category as small as \$2,500, for example \$0-\$2,499, \$2,500-\$4,999, etc. In Example 3 in Section 7.3.3, only sixteen rows are used (for simplicity) which causes the income category widths to be larger than ideal.
+In general, variables pertaining to income could use a category as small as \$2,500, for example \$0-\$2,499, \$2,500-\$4,999, etc. In Example 3, only sixteen rows are used (for simplicity), which causes the income category widths to be larger than ideal.
 Other variables such as gross rent should use smaller category widths than the income variables. - 2.
-Determine the standard error of a 50 percent proportion using the formula in the section Standard Errors for Totals and Percentages.
+Determine the standard error of a 50 percent proportion using the formula in the Standard Errors for Totals and Percentages section of this document.